 A typical ultrathin oxide film consists of a single monolayer of an oxide material on a crystalline metal support.
-In some circumstances, the film might consist of two or three monolayers, but generally these ultrathin films are no more than a nanometer in thickness and can be thought of as 2D materials.
-Scanning tunneling microscopy (STM) is an excellent method for the study of these films because this technique allows surfaces to be imaged at very high magnifications.
-To obtain atomic resolution images, STM requires the sample to be electrically conducting, free of surface contaminants, and flat on the atomic scale.
-Not only can STM reveal the structure of surfaces and thin films, it can also be used to study defects at the atomic level, such as atomic vacancies and impurities or more extended structures such as domain boundaries where two ultrathin films of different crystallographic orientations meet.
+In some circumstances, the film might consist of two or three monolayers, but generally these ultrathin films are no more than a nanometer in thickness and can be thought of as 2D materials.1 Scanning tunneling microscopy (STM) is an excellent method for the study of these films because this technique allows surfaces to be imaged at very high magnifications.2 To obtain atomic resolution images, STM requires the sample to be electrically conducting, free of surface contaminants, and flat on the atomic scale.
+Not only can STM reveal the structure of surfaces and thin films, it can also be used to study defects at the atomic level, such as atomic vacancies and impurities3 or more extended structures such as domain boundaries where two ultrathin films of different crystallographic orientations meet.
 STM also enables very detailed investigation of amorphous oxide films.

-Ultrathin oxide films are of interest in numerous applications where surface chemical reactions or surface atomic structure are critical.
-A good example of this is the use of STM for the study of catalytically active oxides and oxide supports.
-Many common oxides such as MgO or $Al_2O_3$ are electrically insulating and are therefore not suitable for STM.
+Ultrathin oxide films are of interest in numerous applications where surface chemical reactions or surface atomic structure are critical.4 A good example of this is the use of STM for the study of catalytically active oxides and oxide supports.
+Many common oxides such as MgO or Al_2O_3 are electrically insulating and are therefore not suitable for STM.
 However, if the oxides are grown in ultrathin film form on a conducting metal support, then the tunneling current of the STM can penetrate through the film, and atomic resolution images of the surface of the insulating film can be obtained.
-For example, STM has been used to image the dissociation of a single water molecule adsorbed on an ultrathin MgO (001) film supported by an Ag(001) substrate.
-STM imaging of ultrathin films of $Al_2O_3$ is possible when grown on a NiAl(110) crystal.
-Other catalysis-related STM studies of ultrathin oxide films involve imaging oxide encapsulated noble metal nanoparticles.
-This involves the so-called strong metal support interaction (SMSI).
-In this scenario, a catalytically active noble metal particle with a high surface energy, such as Pt, is supported on a metal oxide substrate with a relatively low surface energy, such as TiO2.
+For example, STM has been used to image the dissociation of a single water molecule adsorbed on an ultrathin MgO (001) film supported by an Ag(001) substrate.5 STM imaging of ultrathin films of Al_2O_3 is possible when grown on a NiAl(110) crystal.6 Other catalysis-related STM studies of ultrathin oxide films involve imaging oxide encapsulated noble metal nanoparticles.
+This involves the so-called strong metal support on a metal oxide substrate with a relatively low surface energy, such as TiO2.
 The total energy of the system can be reduced by covering the metal with a layer of oxide.
-If this system is at a temperature where diffusion can occur, then this often results in an ultrathin TiOx film encapsulating the noble metal crystal.
-These oxide overlayers have been studied extensively using STM and often have complicated surface structures.
+If this system is at a temperature where diffusion can occur, then this often results in an ultrathin TiO_x film encapsulating the noble metal crystal.
+These oxide overlayers have been studied extensively using STM and often have complicated surface structures.7

 There is also interest in the formation of ultrathin oxide films in the context of the study of the early stages of corrosion.
-For example, an STM operating in an electrochemical cell has been used to study the formation of ultrathin oxide films of Cu2O on a polycrystalline sample, allowing the investigation of how grain boundaries are preferentially affected during corrosion.
-Oxide thin film studies related to the fields of microelectronics and spintronics are also regularly carried out using scanning tunneling spectroscopy (STS) and STM.
+For example, an STM operating in an electrochemical cell has been used to study the formation of ultrathin oxide films of Cu_2O on a polycrystalline sample, allowing the investigation of how grain boundaries are preferentially affected during corrosion.8 Oxide thin film studies related to the fields of microelectronics9 and spintronics10 are also regularly carried out using scanning tunneling spectroscopy (STS) and STM.
 These examples demonstrate the versatility of the use of STM and STS for the study of oxide ultrathin films.
 In the following sections, a variety of different types of ultrathin oxide films are discussed, and their study using STM are presented.